N0rbert/mate-testsuite/panel.md

 Expected results:

 * user is able to add new locations, view calendar, weather, date and time in them.

+#### Workspace Switcher

+##### Setting workspace switcher preferences

+Steps to test:

+1. Move mouse cursor above top MATE Panel
+1. Do a right mouse click
+1. Select *Add to Panel*
+1. Choose *Workspace Switcher* applet
+1. Do right mouse click on newly added *Workspace Switcher* applet, select *Preferences*
+1. Set *Switcher* to *Show only the current workspace*, then to *Show all workspaces in* to `2` *rows*, then back to `1` row
+1. Set *Number of workspaces* to `8` and then back to `4`
+1. Set new *Workspace names* by double clicking on their names (*Workspace 1* and so on), check *Show workspace names in switcher* and then uncheck it

+Expected results:

+* workspace switcher correctly reacts on changing of its preferences.

+##### Dragging windows between workspaces

+Steps to test:

+1. Move mouse cursor above top MATE Panel
+1. Do a right mouse click
+1. Select *Add to Panel*
+1. Choose *Workspace Switcher* applet
+1. Open some application on first workspace
+1. Place cursor on the 1st workspace in the *Workspace switcher* applet, press left mouse button and drag the window miniature to other workspace
+1. Move to the workspace with dragged window

+Expected results:

+* workspace switcher shows window contour on the first workspace, then this window got moved to other workspace.

 ## Panel reset